aktyz/push_swap/README.md

 IN_PROGRESS => implement Turk algorithm
 	- pausing during writing tests for ft_get_size(heap);

-TODO => I will also need to translate each operation on the list into the operations names given in the assignment
+IN_PROGRESS => I will also need to translate each operation on the list into the operations names given in the assignment

 TODO => Add two more errors checks:
 	- some arguments aren’t integers
 	- some arguments are bigger than an integer

 TODO => Complete write_output() function as per subject requirements

+TODO => chores:
+	- REMOVE wildcards from Makefiles
+	- split heap_utils.c into separate files depending on function

 # Short notes on Makefiles